 Assuming that the "PMM_

-<site_code>" database exists, grant the user the necessary permissions on it as follows:
+<site_code>" databases exist, grant the user the necessary permissions on it as follows:

 - In Microsoft SQL Server Management Studio, navigate to Security / Logins.